 hiPSCs are unique as a model for cancer as they offer homogeneous unlimited expansion without the phenotypic drifts seen with patient-derived xenograft (PDX) models and without the inability to model early stage cancer seen with immortalized cell lines.
 We are using these cells in a reductionist approach to model the underlying mechanisms of tumorigenesis, germline influence on drug response, and drug resistance.

-Pharmacogenomics and bioinformatics
+Pharmacogenomics and Bioinformatics

 The ability to capture a single human genome in culture as a hiPSC and then differentiate it to any desired cell type holds enormous potential to interrogate the genome.
 We are interested in how gene expression analysis (RNA-seq) of drug-treated hiPSC-derived cells can be combined with whole-genome association studies (WGAS) to provide differential expression quantitative trait loci (deQTL).
 In the lab, we sequence hundreds of whole genomes per year.
 As part of this effort, we are working on numerous tools to enhance whole genome analysis, such as optimization of sequencing methodologies, developing streamlined pipelines.

 To functionally validate how SNPs influence drug response, we are performing CRISPR-based knockouts, AAVS1-based overexpression, and SNP corrections.
 We are also performing both pooled and arrayed CRISPR-based high-throughput screens to discover further probe mechanisms of action.